digio/oaat/README.md

   // Configuration for the `build` command
   build: {

-    // The path that will server the Swagger UI
+    // The path that will serve the Swagger UI
     specUIEndpoint: '/',

     // The path that will serve the spec itself